 Why the NPG is supporting Boardroom Apprentice

-At the NPG we believe strongly in the importance of diversity of views, experience and backgrounds and it is an ambition of the Board to increase the diversity of its membership in the future.
+At the NPG we believe strongly in the importance of diversity of views, experience and backgrounds.
 We would like to be involved in this programme to play our part in supporting the pipeline of future trustees as we feel that we could provide a positive experience for aspiring Board members.

 Location of Board and Committee Meetings